-1. Introduction
+1. INTRODUCTION

-This joint report describes the activities undertaken by the parent company, Administration LVER Inc., and its subsidiary Boutique La Vie en Rose Inc. (hereinafter the "Company"), during its last financial year to ensure that forced labor and child labor did not occur in the production of goods imported into Canada in accordance with Canada's Fighting against Forced Labour and Child Labor in Supply Chains Act (hereinafter the "Law").
+This joint report describes the activities undertaken by the parent company, Administration LVER Inc., and its subsidiary Boutique La Vie en Rose Inc. (hereinafter the "Company"), during its last financial year to ensure that forced labour and child labour did not occur in the production of goods imported into Canada in accordance with Canada's Fighting against Forced Labour and Child Labour in Supply Chains Act (hereinafter the "Law").
 Both companies are privately held corporations.
-This joint report pertains to the financial year that ended on July 29, 2023.
+This joint report pertains to the financial year that ended on July 27, 2024.

-References in this report to "La Vie en Rose", "we", "our", and similar terms refer to the Company.
+References in this report to "La Vie en Rose Group", "La Vie en Rose", "we", "our", and similar terms refer to the Company.